 Step 3 — Who is Playing?

 So I search for the visiting team in Google Maps, as well.
 (For example, when one person asked for help, I realized Bury was playing Wigan, and — who knew? — they’re only about 20 miles apart.
-This would mean a lot of visiting fans and, perhaps, a rivalry game.
+This would mean a lot of visiting fans and a “cracking atmosphere.”

 Speaking of rivalries, I also open up a window for Wikipedia, so I can search up each team.
 There, I look for the following: